EU and Cuba appeal for Biden to open up

 "I'm not saying that our democracy is perfect ... but you can be sure that we are committed to continue developing our society based on the principles established in our constitution," she said.

-But for all that, People in Need's Argüellova advised EU tourist to the country to "travel responsibly".
+But for all that, People in Need's Argüellova advised EU tourists to the country to take care.

-In the past, many EU tourists never left the big beach resorts in areas like Varadero, even though some foreign visitors brought aid to "remote towns", Argüellova said.
+In the past, many EU visitors hardly left big beach resorts in areas such as Varadero, even though some foreign visitors brought aid to "remote towns", Argüellova said.

 "We cannot expect every tourist to understand the complexity of the situation and empathise with the locals," she noted.